-New hepatitis C drug shows potential in phase 2 trialsOctober 10th, 2013 in Diseases, Conditions, Syndromes /
+New hepatitis C drug shows potential in phase 2 trialsOctober 10, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The addition of danoprevir to the current treatment regimen for patients with hepatitis C leads to high rates of remission, according to a new article in Gastroenterology, the official journal of the American Gastroenterological Association.
 The current standard of care for hepatitis C patients includes a combination of peginterferon and ribavirin.